joelparkerhenderson/demo-rust-axum/README.md

 Thanks to all the above projects and their authors.
 Donate to them if you can.

 Does this demo help your work?
-Donate to us if you can via our GitHub sponsors.
+Donate here if you can via GitHub sponsors.

 Have an idea, suggestion, or feedback?
-Let us know via our GitHub issues.
+Let us know via GitHub issues.

 ## 1. Hello, World!